mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

   -  Design stages and Maker types.
 Value as TADS?

-## Introduction - Chapter - Culturally Inclusive Methods to Kick Start Game Making Communities (with agency in mind)
+## Introduction - Culturally Inclusive Methods to Kick Start Game Making Communities (with agency in mind)

 2022-08-11 - now thinking of putting this chapter first.
 Fits with narrative.
 And the progression from broader cultural factors, creating a coding culture, and linking to home interests / cultures.